 What do people with high profiles and substantial assets look for when they’re choosing a divorce lawyer?
 Is the firm as important as the lawyer?

-They are looking for a particular skillset and personality profile: they want an experienced lawyer who understands the complexities of a high-stakes case, can find and organize the information, and then create a successful strategy based on that information.
+They are looking for a particular skill set and personality profile: they want an experienced lawyer who understands the complexities of a high-stakes divorce case, can find and organize the information, and then create a successful strategy based on that information.

 These clients want a lawyer who speaks their language and can interact with other members of their team – such as an estate-planning team.
 They particularly want a lawyer who will protect the client’s proprietary and business information as well as their personal and family’s privacy – not only in the case, but also with regard to media interactions.